 Moindre détail

 Energy held back and then released, the men cross, accompany each other without recognizing themselves too much.
 Half-points of pantomime, peplum comic, clock twists, gestures stiffen, tremble.
 Smiling in the corner, throats outstretched, the arms stretch towards the fancy ride that turns to the grimace, to the swing of gondola.
-The choreography includes every detail, the expression of the faces, from a glance, to the thumb that draws nicks.
-Bellini's music is cut from South American songs (Besame mucho).
-In addition to the pictorial references, there are more recent images of the great period of Italian cinema.

 A long-term dancer, Regina Martino - she also designed the beautiful costumes for the play - seems straight out of a Modigliani painting.
 She has the strange charm of an Anna Zborowska.
 Not to mention Andrea Ballaglia, Carlo Diaconale, Donate d'Urso, Claire Rousier and Sophie Lessard who all have an inner look held back by who knows what a dream, which strengthens their personality and surrounds them with a poetic halo.